-- Be safe: Dogs should always ride in the backseat of the car.
+Dogs should always ride in the backseat of the car.
 Bring along items with which your dog is familiar, like her bowl, leash and favorite toy.
-Be sure you’re stocked with food, water, waste bags and medication if necessary.
+Be sure you’re stocked with food, water, waste bags, and medication if necessary.
 Never, ever leave your dog alone in a parked vehicle.
 Even in the winter, this can be deadly for an animal, as he can freeze in the car.

 Air Travel with Pets

 Flying with a dog for the first time can be intimidating, but if you’re prepared, you and your furry friend will both survive – and even enjoy – the flight.
 Keep in mind that air travel is best with small dogs who are able to ride underneath your seat.